-Short Term Incentive Program - 31 December 2018
+(i) Short Term Incentive Program - 31 December 2019

-Table 4: STI Program (31 December 2018)
+Table 4: STI Program (31 December 2019)

-FEATURE DESCRIPTION Maximum Opportunity Managing Director and Chief Executive Officer - 75% of Total Fixed Remuneration ("TFR") for target performance.
-Other Executives - 50% of Total Fixed Remuneration ("TFR") for target performance.
-The Board of Directors reserves the discretion to reward exceptional achievement for stretch performance on any particular performance measure.
-Group Performance The STI metrics are made up of a combination of corporate (50%) and personal performance measures (50%).
-Metrics & Award The table below summarises the corporate performance metrics and target weighting for the year ended 31

-Outcome December 2018:

-METRIC WEIGHTING REASON FOR SELECTION Corporate performance measures: Corporate measures are aligned with the annual strategic priorities for the Group Health, Safety, Compliance & Governance 10% Promoting a strong culture of safe practices and corporate governance in all activities Balama Cashflow & Cost 15% Delivery against operating cost and cashflow targets Battery Anode Material ("BAM") Progress 10% Progression of BAM growth strategies Sales Volume & Price 10% Delivery against volume and weighted average price targets Sustainability & Social Performance 5% Focus on being a good corporate citizen in all jurisdictions where the Group operates Total corporate performance measures 50% Personal performance metrics 50% Targeted metrics relevant to individual roles Total 100%

-The Board assessed an overall attainment of 25% out of 50% for the corporate performance metrics for the year ended 31 December 2018.
-This was based on recognition of the Company's underperformance relative to plan on production ramp up, sales volumes and weighted average price, whilst also recognising the substantial progress as well as challenges overcome in these areas.
-Additionally the determination reflected continued development and high performance in safety management, with a TRIFR of 0.3; no significant regulatory noncompliances; lead indicator metrics established and incorporated in all Group HSSE reports; demonstrated continual improvement of Group corporate governance capability and reporting; completion of BAM Product roadmap and first production of BAM unpurified spherical graphite from Vidalia, whilst noting the delays during H1 2018 securing the site lease; finalisation of the Balama Mining Agreement and progress of the Mozambique Stakeholder Engagement Plan; attainment of ISO Certification (ISO:14001 and OHSAS:18001) for Health, Safety and Environment, and establishment of the Balama Professional Training Centre.
+FEATURE DESCRIPTION Target Managing Director - 75% of Total Fix ed Remuneratio on ("TFR") for target performance.
+Opportunity Other Executives - 50% of Total Fixed d Remuneration for target performance.
+The Board of Directors reserves the on any particular performance measured vard exceptional achievement for stretch performance Group Performance Metrics & Award Outcome corporate (50%) and personal performance performance metrics for the year ending Outcome METRIC WEIGHTING REASON FOR SELECTION Corporate Performance measures: Corporate measures are aligned with the strategic priorities for the Group Sustainability (HSSEC)/Compliance & Governance 10% Promoting a strong culture of safe practices, social licence to operate, and good corporate governance and compliance in all activities Balama Production & Cost 1 Delivery against production and operating cost targets BAM Progress 10% Progression of BAM growth strategies Sales Volume & Price 10 Delivery against volume and weighted average basket price targets Capital Management 10% Balance sheet strength for operations and growth Total corporate performance measures 50% Personal performance metrics 50% Targeted metrics relevant to individual roles Total 100% year ended 31 December 2019.
+This were to plan on Balama production and cost recognising the substantial progress in determination reflected continued developed, the early completion of the Environ granted), no significant regulatory non Vidalia; the significant work in reducing was based on re st, BAM progress nade as well as elopment and hi nmental Licence -compliances; fi g costs across th of 50% for the corporate performance metrics for the cognition of the Company's underperformance relative s, sales volumes and weighted average price, whilst also challenges overcome in these areas.
+Additionally the gh performance in safety management, with a TRIFR of e Application submission (licence renewal has since beer rst production of BAM purified spherical graphite from the business in response to the sudden change in market activities (Entitlement Offer and Convertible Note issue).
+Determination of conditions; and, the successful complete etion of funding

-Determination of Outcomes The STI outcomes were determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.
-Delivery of STI 100% of the STI award was paid in shares, issued under the Company's Equity Incentive Plan.
+Determination of OutcomesThe STI outcomes were determined by the Remuneration, Nomination and Governance Committee, with oversight from the Board of Directors.Delivery of STIBetween 0% and 50% of the STI for the year ending 31 December 2019 was paid in shares, issued under the Company's Equity Incentive Plan.

-The following table shows details of the STI opportunity, as a percentage of Total Fixed Remuneration, for each of the Key Management Personnel and the amounts granted for the year ended 31 December 2018.
+The following table shows details of the STI opportunity, as a percentage of TFR, for each of the Key Management Personnel and the amounts granted for the year ended 31 December 2019.

-Table 5: STI Opportunity (31 December 2018)
+Table 5: STI Opportunity (31 December 2019)

-MAXIMUM O PPORTUNITY AMOUNT GRANTED AMOUNT FORFEITED
+TARGET OPPO RTUNITY AMOUNT GRANTED AMOUNT FORFEITED

-NAME % OFFER AMOUNT\$(1) % %
+NAME % OFFER AMOUNT\$ (1) % %

 Executive Director

-S Verner 75% \$276,359 63% 37%
+S Verner 75% \$256,846 67% 33%

 Key Management Personnel

-D Corr 50% \$132,735 50% 50%
+D Corr (2) 50% \$123,363 N/A N/A

+S Wells (3) 50% \$142,692 75% 25%

-J Costa (2) 50% \$122,826 75% 25%
+J Costa 50% \$152,205 85% 15%

-5 Currie 50% \$122,826 75% 25%
+J Currie (4) 50% \$114,154 100% -

-J Morrissey 50% \$122,826 75% 25%
+J Morrissey (5) 50% \$114,154 110% -

-R Schaefer 50% \$122,826 65% 35%
+R Schaefer (6) 50% \$114,154 100% -

-(1) Amounts translated from Australian Dollars to US Dollars using an average exchange rate for the year ended 31 December 2018 of 0.7478.
+(1) Amounts translated from Australian Dollars to US Dollars using an average exchange rate for the year ended 31 December 2019 of 0.6950.